student holding up school of social work sweatshirt

 Decision Timeline

-• Applications submitted for the Spring term:
+• Applications submitted for the spring term:

 • Applicants will hear back no later than mid-December or sooner.

-• Applications submitted for the Summer and Fall terms:
+• Applications submitted for the summer and fall terms:

 • Applicants that submit their application earlier in the admission cycle (before January) will hear back by approximately the end of January or sooner.